jaimecgomezz/persistence/README.md

 ### Driver

 What we have described until now are the `Abstract` layer components, the ones that should be able to work exactly the same, no matter what Storage we're dealing with.
-What is about to come is the `Specialized` layer, which is composed mainly of two components, the Driver and the Storage itself.
+What is about to come is the `Specialized` layer, which is composed mainly of the Driver and the Storage itself.

-The Driver is probably the most important component of the project, in the sense that without it, no matter how simple or complex abstractions that we build on top are, we wouldn't be able to do anything useful with them.
+The Driver is probably the most important component of the project, in the sense that without it, no matter how simple or complex abstractions we build on top, we wouldn't be able to do anything useful with them.
 Considering this, we can say that:

-The Driver is responsible for transforming the abstract notion of an Operation into a concrete Directive that can be understood and then executed by our Storage.
+The Driver is responsible for transforming the abstract notion of an Operation into a concrete [Directive](#directive) that can be understood and then executed by our Storage.

 Following the previous example, say our Storage is [Postgres](https://www.postgresql.org/).
-In that case, we'd use the existing [Postgres Driver](lib/persistence/store/drivers/sequel/postgres.rb) that knows how to transform our [Select](lib/persistence/store/operations/select.rb) Operation into the a concrete `SQL` statement.
+In that case, we'd use the existing [Postgres Driver](lib/persistence/store/drivers/sequel/postgres.rb) that knows how to transform our `Select` Operation into the a concrete `SQL` statement.

 ```ruby
 > postgres_driver.build(select_operation)
 => ["SELECT * FROM users WHERE id = :where_a_id", { where_a_id: 1 }]
 ```

 The above example uses the `#build` method that every Driver is expected to implement.
 Its purpose is to allow the user to debug the Directive that the driver would run in a common execution.
-But, what would actually happen is something like this:
+But, what would normally happen is something like this:

 ```ruby
 > postgres_driver.run(select_operation)